 Bifacial solar panels use the reflection from below to produce additional electricity.
 EVN Macedonia connected a 1.48 MW power plant of the type to the grid in North Macedonia within a public incentive scheme.

 The first photovoltaic power plant in North Macedonia that simultaneously produces electricity from the sun and the reflection of light was installed by EVN Macedonia.
-It is made of bifacial panels, which also use the reflection from the material placed under the panels, in this case white gravel.
+It is made of bifacial panels, which also use the reflection from the material placed underneath them, in this case white gravel.
 The back side of the device adds 10% to output, the company said.

 The Austrian-owned power distributor and supplier, which also operates 11 small hydropower plants with a combined capacity of 47 MW, now added the state-of-the-art solar power plant’s 1.48 MW to its portfolio.
 It was built in less than four months in Vojshanci near Negotino, in the central part of the country.